-Among financially strong public retirement systems, contributions are made which will both pay the current normal cost and amortize the existing unfunded actuarial accrued liability (UAAL) in 30 years or less.
+In order to have an adequate contribution arrangement, the Texas Pension Review Board guidelines say that contributions to a public retirement system should be expected to both pay the current normal cost and amortize the existing unfunded actuarial accrued liability (UAAL) in 30 years or less.
 In Section 2 of the report, we have determined that without appropriations from the state, the System has an inadequate contribution arrangement because the UAAL will never be amortized but instead will increase every year.
-Section 2 also shows that with the expected maximum annual state contributions for 24 years, the expected total Part One contributions to the System would be enough to pay the current normal cost and to amortize the UAAL in 30 years.

-The expected contributions from the state are appropriations equal to (1) the maximum annual contribution (one-third of all contributions to the System by governing bodies of participating departments in a year) as needed in accordance with state law governing the System, and (2) approximately \$725,000 each year to pay for part of the System's administrative expenses.
-Based on this August 31, 2018 actuarial valuation, we project that with the expected Part One contributions from the governing bodies of participating departments, the maximum annual contributions from the state would be needed for 24 years in order for the System to have a 30-year amortization period for its UAAL.
-This valuation also determined that the board will not need to establish Part Two contributions in order for the System to have a 30-year amortization period.
-With these expected future contributions from the participating departments and from the state, the System has an adequate contribution arrangement to pay the normal cost and amortize the UAAL in 30 years.
+The expected contributions from the state are appropriations equal to (1) the maximum annual contribution (one-third of all contributions to the System by governing bodies of participating departments in a year) as needed in accordance with state law governing the System, and (2) approximately \$675,000 each year to pay for part of the System's administrative expenses.
+Based on this August 31, 2020 actuarial valuation, we project that with the expected Part One contributions from the governing bodies of participating departments and \$675,000 each year from the state for administrative expenses, the maximum annual contributions from the state would be needed for 19 years in order for the System to have a 30-year amortization period for its UAAL.
+This valuation also determined System that the board will not need to establish Part Two contributions in order for the System to have a 30-year amortization period.
+With these expected future contributions from the participating departments and from the state, the

-Board of Trustees Page 2 November 19, 2018
+Board of Trustees Page 2 December 1, 2020